manwar/python-guide/unit-testing.md

     def test_can_call_readFromFile():
         readFromFile("blah")

-The test now PASSED with the above changes.
+The test now **PASSED** with the above changes.

     test_mock.py::test_can_call_readFromFile PASSED

-Now we will add another test case as below and `from unittest.mock import MagicMock` at the top.
+Now we will add another test case as below and also import `MagicMock` at the top.

     # case 2 readFromFile returns correct string
     def test_return_correct_string(monkeypatch):